feliixx/mgodatagen/README.md

 ### FromArray

 Randomly pick value from an array as value for the field.
-Currently, object in the array have to be of the same type
+Currently, objects in the array have to be of the same type